lnis-uofu/OpenFPGA/tutorials/tutorial.md

 * pro_blif.pl: rewrite a blif which has only 3 members in a .latch module
 * rewrite_path_in_file.pl: target a keyword in a file and replace it

-*Any script provides a help if launch without argument*
+*Any script provides help if launch without argument*

 fpga_flow.pl has dependencies which need to be configured.
 They are:
 * configuration file, which provides dependencies path and flow type